Estimate Time3 min

 Get our exclusive Fidelity perspective with Insights from Fidelity Wealth ManagementSM

-The risks of skipping a prenup
+The risks of not having a prenup

-Who should consider getting a prenup
+Who should consider getting a prenup?

 What is a postnup?